 ELIGIBILITY RESTRICTIONS

-The Contest is open to all persons who are legal U.S. residents of the state of eighteen (18) years of age or older, and who reside in one of the NUMBER (_) jurisdictions that makes up the listening area LIST ANY APPLICABLE COUNTIES AND CITIES.
+The Contest is open to all persons who are legal U.S. residents of the state of [CA], eighteen (18) years of age or older, and who reside in one of the eighteen (18) jurisdictions that makes up the listening area (Citrus Heights, Auburn, Antelope, Gold River, Orangevale, Rio Linda, Carmichael, Fair Oaks, Elk Grove, Folsom, Galt, Isleton, Rancho Cordova, Modesto, Stockton, Yuba City, Shingle Springs, and Sacramento City).
 Void where prohibited or restricted by law.

 The following individuals are NOT eligible to enter Station contests, even if such individuals meet the age and residency requirements above: (1) Any employees (i.e., full-time, part-time and/or temporary employees) of the Station, Bonneville International Corporation, other area radio stations, Contest Sponsor, of any advertising and promotion agencies, and/or of the respective parent entities, subsidiaries, affiliated companies of each; (2) Any immediate family members of such employees, including without limitation current and/or ex-spouses, parents, grandparents, children, grandchildren, siblings, in-laws, and/or steps in any of the foregoing categories; and (3) Any other individual legally residing in the same household (i.e., at the same address) of such employees, including without limitation roommates, housemates, significant others, and partners.

-Unless the Station otherwise specifies, persons who have previously won a prize (cash, services, merchandise) from a contest or Station event from any of the Bonneville International Radio Stations are subject to the following restrictions: Persons who have won a prize valued up to $100 in the thirty (30) days prior to are not eligible to participate.
-Persons who have won a prize valued between $101 and $499 in the ninety (90) days prior to are not eligible to participate.
-Persons who have won a prize valued between $500 and $999 in the six (6) months prior to are not eligible to participate.
-Persons who have won a prize valued at $1,000 or more in the twelve (12) months prior to are not eligible to participate.
+Unless the Station otherwise specifies, persons who have previously won a prize (cash, services, merchandise) from a contest or Station event from any of the Bonneville International Radio Stations are subject to the following restrictions: Persons who have won a prize valued up to $100 in the thirty (30) days prior to Employee Of The Day 3-18 are not eligible to participate.
+Persons who have won a prize valued between $101 and $499 in the ninety (90) days prior to Employee Of The Day 3-18 are not eligible to participate.
+Persons who have won a prize valued between $500 and $999 in the six (6) months prior to Employee Of The Day 3-18 are not eligible to participate.
+Persons who have won a prize valued at $1,000 or more in the twelve (12) months prior to Employee Of The Day 3-18 are not eligible to participate.
 These restrictions also apply to immediate household members of contest or prize winners.

 To claim a prize, the winner(s) must provide valid government-issued photo identification and provide their complete address, date of birth and phone number, and Social Security Number.